-Paragraphs
+from paragraph

 INTRODUCTION IN1

 OBJECTIVE 1

 SCOPE 3

 CLASSES OF FINANCIAL INSTRUMENTS AND LEVEL OF DISCLOSURE 6

 SIGNIFICANCE OF FINANCIAL INSTRUMENTS FOR FINANCIAL POSITION AND PERFORMANCE 7

 Statement of financial position 8

 Categories of financial assets and financial liabilities 8

-Financial assets or financial liabilities at fair value through profit or loss 9 11A
+Financial assets or financial liabilities at fair value through profit or loss 9

-Financial assets measured at fair value through other comprehensive income 12B
+Investments in equity instruments designated at fair value through other comprehensive income 11A

-Reclassification 13A
+Reclassification 12B

-Offsetting financial assets and financial liabilities 14
+Offsetting financial assets and financial liabilities 13A

-Collateral 16
+Collateral 14

-Allowance account for credit losses 17
+Allowance account for credit losses 16A

-Compound financial instruments with multiple embedded derivatives 18
+Compound financial instruments with multiple embedded derivatives 17

-Defaults and breaches 20
+Defaults and breaches 18

 Statement of comprehensive income 20

-Items of income, expense, gains or losses 21
+Items of income, expense, gains or losses 20

 Other disclosures 21

-Accounting policies 22
+Accounting policies 21

-Hedge accounting 25
+Hedge accounting 21A

-Fair value 31
+Fair value 25

-NATURE AND EXTENT OF RISKS ARISING FROM FINANCIAL INSTRUMENTS 33
+NATURE AND EXTENT OF RISKS ARISING FROM FINANCIAL INSTRUMENTS 31

-Qualitative disclosures 34
+Qualitative disclosures 33

-Quantitative disclosures 36
+Quantitative disclosures 34

+Credit risk 35A

+Scope and objectives 35A

+The credit risk management practices 35F

+Quantitative and qualitative information about amounts arising from expected credit losses 35H

-Credit risk 37
+Credit risk exposure 35M

-Financial assets that are either past due or impaired 38

-Collateral and other credit enhancements obtained 39
+Collateral and other credit enhancements obtained 38

-Liquidity risk 40
+Liquidity risk 39

 Market risk 40

-Sensitivity analysis 42
+Sensitivity analysis 40

-Other market risk disclosures 42A
+Other market risk disclosures 42

-TRANSFERS OF FINANCIAL ASSETS 42D
+TRANSFERS OF FINANCIAL ASSETS 42A

-Transferred financial assets that are not derecognised in their entirety 42E
+Transferred financial assets that are not derecognised in their entirety 42D

-Transferred financial assets that are derecognised in their entirety 42H
+Transferred financial assets that are derecognised in their entirety 42E

-Supplementary information 43
+Supplementary information 42H

+INITIAL APPLICATION OF SB-FRS 109 421

-EFFECTIVE DATE AND TRANSITION
+EFFECTIVE DATE AND TRANSITION 43

 APPENDICES

 A Defined terms

 B Application guidance

+C Amendments to other SB-FRSs

-IMPLEMENTATION GUIDANCE (SEE SEPARATE DOCUMENT)
+IMPLEMENTATION GUIDANCE (see separate document)

-Statutory Board Financial Reporting Standard 107 Financial Instruments: Disclosures (SB-FRS 107) is set out in paragraphs 1-45 and Appendices A-B. All the paragraphs have equal authority.
+Statutory Board Financial Reporting Standard 107 Financial Instruments: Disclosures (SB-FRS 107) is set out in paragraphs 1-45 and Appendices A-C. All the paragraphs have equal authority.
 Paragraphs in bold type state the main principles.
 Terms defined in Appendix A are in italics the first time they appear in the Standard.
 SB-FRS 107 should be read in the context of its objective, the Preface to Statutory Board Financial Reporting Standards and the Conceptual Framework for Financial Reporting.
 SB-FRS 8 Accounting Policies, Changes in Accounting Estimates and Errors provides a basis for selecting and applying accounting policies in the absence of explicit guidance.